LOADING ...

 Bright Phoebus witnessed so joyous a corps,

-And vowed that to leave he was quite forlorn,
+And vowed that to leave them he was forlorn,

 Six bottles a-piece had well out the night,